axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

 ---
-description: Run an archive node on the Ronin mainnet.
+description: Run an archive node on the mainnet.
 ---

 # Run an archive node
-This guide demonstrates how to run an archive node on the Ronin mainnet.
+This guide demonstrates how to run an archive node from a Docker image.

 ## Latest release
 ### RPC node